25 Hidden Culinary Gems: A Foodie’s Dream

 Street foo in Tokyo - eggs sunny side up asian style

-The real taste of Tokyo is found in the izakaya or backstreets of the city which is filled with food stalls and hidden bars that tourists often miss out on.
-As a foodie destination, the izakayas, seafood markets, sushi spots, and the many multi-Michelin star restaurants make Tokyo one of the most interesting places in the world for a culinary journey.
+The real taste of Tokyo is found in the izakaya or backstreets of the city, which is filled with food stalls and hidden bars that tourists often miss out on.
+As a foodie destination, the izakayas, seafood markets, sushi spots, and the many multi-Michelin star restaurants make Tokyo one of the most exciting places in the world for a culinary journey.

 24. Vienna, Austria